 The COVID-19 vaccines are safe and effective in preventing serious infections from SARS-CoV-2 and its variants, including the Delta and Omicron variants.
 However, it is still possible to get infected and to spread the virus — even if you’ve been vaccinated.

 Will There Be a COVID-19 Booster Shot?

-Immunocompromised people who received the first two doses of the Pfizer or Moderna COVID-19 vaccines are eligible for an additional dose of those vaccines.
+Immunocompromised people who received the Pfizer, Moderna, or J&J vaccines are eligible for additional doses under these criteria:

 - Immunocompromised people ages 5 to 11 who received a Pfizer vaccine are eligible for a third dose 28 days or more after their second dose.
 The third dose should be Pfizer.